Can’t attend this event? Fill in your details to get the full recording when it’s available!

 This webinar is part of CFA UK’s technology and innovation pathway and is brought to you by Technology & Innovation Community.

 You don’t need to be a developer to build powerful AI agents.
-This session showcases how platforms like Lindy, n8n, and Zapier enable investors to automate research, scoring, and portfolio tasks using low-code/no-code tools.
+This session by Brian Pisaneschi, CFA, Affiliate to the Research and Policy Center at CFA Institute will showcase how platforms like Lindy, n8n, and Zapier enable investors to automate research, scoring, and portfolio tasks using low-code/no-code tools.

 Join us to: